HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.typescript.typescript-editing.md

 Automatic imports speed up coding by helping you find available symbols and automatically adding imports for them.

-Just start typing to see [[vs.1.7.#intellisense]] for all available TypeScript symbols in your current project.
+Just start typing to see [intellisense](#intellisense) for all available TypeScript symbols in your current project.

 ![Global symbols are shown in the suggestion list](/assets/auto-import-pre-8galz4mnv8hw.png)